bcbio/bcbio-nextgen/docs/contents/cloud.rst

     bcbio_vm.py aws icel create

+  If you encounter any intermittent failures when installing collectl plugin, that means lustre server is created successfully, you can rerun the lustre configuration step with ``bcbio_vm.py aws icel create --setup``.
+If you had any failure creating the lustre server before the collectl plugin installation, you should stop it, and try again.

 - Once the ICEL stack and elasticluster cluster are both running, mount the filesystem on the cluster::